Jennifer Phang: Early life

-Phang (pronounced "Pong") grew up in the Bay Area and is currently based in San Francisco.
+Phang grew up in the Bay Area and is currently based in San Francisco.
 She was born in Berkeley, California and is of mixed Chinese Malaysian and Vietnamese heritage.
 She graduated from Pomona College with a Bachelor of Arts in Media Studies, and also graduated from the American Film Institute with a Masters of Fine Arts (M.F.A.) in Film Directing.
 She has also participated in the San Francisco Film Society Women Filmmaker Fellowship.

 In 2008, Phang was named as one of the "25 new Faces of Independent Film" by Filmmaker Magazine.
 In 2015, she was selected as one of six Women at Sundance Fellows.
 In 2016 she was also selected for the Warner Bros.
 Television Directors' Workshop where she met the director/producer of Breaking Bad and Game of Thrones, Michelle MacLaren, who became her mentor.